 "The government needs to stop using the same brush for all.
 Some small businesses and support businesses, especially in hospitality, events and accommodation, are just about surviving.
 These increases could make or break them or make them have to lay off staff.
 There are some employers that have flourished in the pandemic and can help to support those that are most affected.
 Stop making it one rule for all and taking the easy option."

-"While I understand the need for the NI surcharge, with the predicted massive hike in energy bills, inflation running at its current level and the potential for further interest rate rises, now is not the time to be introducing the NI increase.
+"While I understand the need for the National Insurance surcharge, with the predicted massive hike in energy bills, inflation running at its current level and the potential for further interest rate rises, now is not the time to be introducing the NI increase.
 I think the economy as a whole, and all those households and businesses who are just about managing would appreciate the Government making a tactical decision and delaying the NI increase until October 2022."

 "With all costs rising across the board, the Government needs to give the population a financial break.
 What looks great for raising cash in a spreadsheet at Whitehall is divorced from the reality of the impact this is having on each individual’s finances.
 This lack of understanding of the common man is compounded by the fact that noone in government will find any of these increases in costs of living a burden on their own bank accounts."